inceptra24/Maekawa-Algorithm/README.md

 # Maekawa Algorithm

-Implementation of Maekawa algorithm using MPI
+Implementation of Maekawa algorithm using MPI and OpenMP